devTobbe/rust-pomodoro/README.md

 ## Configuration

-User preferences are saved between runs.
-The configuration is read from and written to a file automatically (typically in a JSON or similar format—see the `config` module).
+User preferences can be saved between runs.
+The configuration is read from and written to a file automatically.

 If you provide any values via command-line flags during a `start`, they will override the saved config temporarily for that session.